-Three years ago I was a very recent college graduate with little idea about what I wanted to do post-college.
-After being a diligent student for the first 21 years of my life, I graduated from Princeton University with a degree in art history and no idea how I was going to apply my liberal arts education to a real-world job.
-I was experiencing the ultimate paradox of choice.
-Yes, as everyone said, the world was my oyster, but I felt utterly paralyzed—pulled between the notions of “doing what I loved” and trying to make the highest salary possible.
-The problem was, I didn’t know what I loved.
-And, in all my time attending undergrad lectures, participating in seminars, and doing thesis research, I hadn’t managed to consider how I would define success in the world beyond syllabi and grading rubrics.
+Back in 2012, I was a very recent college graduate with only a vague idea about what I wanted to do post-college.
+After being a diligent student for the first 21 years of my life, I graduated from Princeton University with a degree in art history and no clue as to how I was going to apply my liberal-arts education to a real-world job, let alone a dream job.

+It was the ultimate paradox: As everyone began telling me the world was my oyster, I felt utterly paralyzed, pulled between the notions of doing what I loved and trying to make the most money possible.
+The problem?
+I didn’t know what I loved.
+And in all my time attending undergrad lectures, participating in seminars, and doing thesis research, I hadn’t managed to figure out how I would define success in the world beyond course syllabi and grading rubrics.

-In my off hours I found myself returning to the same daily, and sometimes thrice daily, ritual of visiting WhoWhatWear.com, a routine I had practiced since my sophomore year of college.
+In my off hours, I found myself returning to the same daily (sometimes thrice-daily) ritual of visiting the fashion site WhoWhatWear.com, a routine I had practiced since my sophomore year of college.
 I wasn’t just obsessed with the site’s bright, crisp photography and fashion-friendly voice; I was in awe of its founders.
-I would spend hours researching Katherine Power and Hillary Kerr, studying the evolution of their success, but it never occurred to me that I could one day work at one of their websites.
+I spent hours researching Katherine Power and Hillary Kerr, studying the evolution of their success.
+But it still never occurred to me that I could actually work for their company, Clique Brands.

-Then, one day while I was working on a digital marketing assignment for my then-current endeavor, I spotted Katherine Power taking meetings at Soho House.
-I didn’t have a résumé ready, I certainly wasn’t dressed to impress, and I wasn’t entirely sure what I was going to say, but seeing someone I have looked up to for ages in the flesh empowered me to make a move.
-I waited until she had a moment to herself, and then I got up, went right up to Katherine, and introduced myself, telling her how much I admired her company and that I would love to be considered if she had any openings at Clique Media.
+One lucky day, while working in New York City at Soho House (a private social club) for my then-current endeavor, I spotted Katherine Power taking meetings.
+I didn’t have a résumé ready, I certainly wasn’t dressed to impress, and I wasn’t entirely sure what I was going to say.
+But seeing Power in the flesh empowered me to make a move.
+I waited until she had a moment to herself, and then I got up and introduced myself, telling her how much I admired her company and that I'd love to be considered if she had any job openings.

-Fortunately, Katherine was impressed enough to give me her business card, and when I followed up with an email and edited résumé the following day, she was very quick to respond.
-Several months later, I am writing this article for MyDomaine from my desk at the Clique Media offices.
+Fortunately, Katherine was impressed enough to give me her business card, and when I followed up the next day with an email and my résumé, she was quick to respond.
+Several months later, I had my very own desk in Clique Brands' offices.

-The moral of my story is this: Figure out what it is you love, and then be bold and make it your career.
-Don’t wait for an opportunity to appear; create the opportunity yourself.
+I didn't wait around, hoping for a great opportunity to just appear out of the blue; I created my own opportunity—and so should you.
+Figure out what it is you truly love to do, be bold about it, and then make it your career.
 Who knows?
-Maybe your career role model will respond to boldness in the same way that mine did.
+Maybe your role model will respond to your own brand of boldness in the same way that mine did.